stevebauman/purify/README.md

 This way you can allow anything to be inserted in the database, and have strong sanization rules on the way out.

-This helps tremendously if you change your sanization requirements later down the line, then all renered content will follow these sanization rules.
+This helps tremendously if you change your sanization requirements later down the line, then all rendered content will follow these sanization rules.

 ### Configuration